 The best exercise bikes share some basic qualities.
 They should be well-made, durable and tough enough to withstand daily use.
 Our top overall choice is the Sunny Health & Fitness Indoor bike, which boasts a sturdy steel frame and 49-pound weighted flywheel.
 However, while it's inexpensive, it's lacking in extras, such as a display or coaching, so you need to be self-motivated.

-For those who want a high-end bike but don't want Peloton-type subscription classes, the Wattbike Atom is the best smart exercise bike.
+For those who want a high-end bike but instead want Peloton alternatives, the Wattbike Atom is the best smart exercise bike.
 It pairs, via Bluetooth, to Wattbike's free app or to a number of other apps including Zwift.

 For a full-body workout, the Marcy Exercise Upright Fan Bike’s dual-action handlebars tone your arms while your lower body is cycling.
 For a lower-impact workout, the Marcy Recumbent Exercise Bike is our recommendation for anyone who has back, hip or knee issues.